History of Jordan: Classical period

 Roman legions under Pompey conquered much of the Levant in 63 BC, inaugurating a period of Roman rule that lasted four centuries.
 The eastern side of the Jordan River valley, known then as Perea, was part of the Herodian Kingdom of Judea, a vassal state of the Roman Empire.
+By this time, the kingdoms of Ammon, Edom and Moab lost their distinct identities, and were assimilated into the Roman culture.
+Some Edomites survived longer - driven by the Nabataeans due to sedition, they had migrated to southern Judea, which became known as Idumaea; They were later converted to Judaism by the Hasmoneans.
+However, it is likely that Edomite migration to southern Judea has an older history, dating back to Nebuchadnezzar II's reign.

-During that time period, the area became the setting for some important events in Christianity, including the Baptism of Jesus.
+The area also became the setting for some important events in Christianity, including the Baptism of Jesus.
 In 106 AD, Emperor Trajan annexed the Nabataean Kingdom unopposed, and rebuilt the King's Highway which became known as the Via Traiana Nova road.
 The Romans gave the Greek cities of Transjordan–Philadelphia (Amman), Gerasa (Jerash), Gedara (Umm Quays), Pella (Tabaqat Fahl) and Arbila (Irbid)–and other Hellenistic cities in Palestine and southern Syria, a level of autonomy by forming the Decapolis, a ten-city league.
 Jerash is one of the best preserved Roman cities in the East; it was even visited by Emperor Hadrian during his journey to Syria Palaestina.

 In 324 AD, the Roman Empire split, and the Eastern Roman Empire–later known as the Byzantine Empire–continued to control or influence the region until 636 AD.
 Christianity had become legal within the empire in 313 AD after Emperor Constantine converted to Christianity.
 The Edict of Thessalonka made Christianity the official state religion in 380 AD.
 Transjordan prospered during the Byzantine era, and Christian churches were built everywhere.
 The Aqaba Church in Ayla was built during this era, it is considered to be the world's first purpose built Christian church.
 Umm ar-Rasas in southern Amman contains at least 16 Byzantine churches.
 Meanwhile, Petra's importance declined as sea trade routes emerged, and after a 363 earthquake destroyed many structures, it declined further, eventually being abandoned.
 The Sassanian Empire in the east became the Byzantines' rivals, and frequent confrontations sometimes led to the Sassanids controlling some parts of the region, including Transjordan.